 International Advisory Board Member, Research Centre for Germanic Connections with New Zealand and the Pacific.

-Modern European (particularly German) history, nineteenth century colonialism, history of violence, war and genocide, comparative imperialism, historiography.
+Modern European (particularly German) history, nineteenth century colonialism, royal history, history of violence, war and genocide, comparative imperialism, historiography.

 Series Editor: Bloomsbury Books, Modern German History